Uberspace/lab/source/guide_bludit.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

 Your first plugin you have to install, is the **Version** plugin.
 It will show you in the admin panel the current used version of bludit.
 When there will be a new version of bludit, the plugin show you an info and a link to the bludit site.
 To install log into admin panel and go to **Plugins**.
-The last plugin at the list ist **Version**.
+The last plugin at the list is **Version**.
 Only click activate and wait a moment.
 There it is.

 Update
 ------